Based on the nature of their job, contact center agents are expected to have excellent communication skills. Additionally, agents are expected to be:

 - Comfortable in fast-paced environments;

 Some call center employees lack a few necessary skills needed to succeed in their roles.
-However, with determination, patience, and coaching, call centers can ensure their staff’s baseline skill level is above sub-par.
+However, with personalized coaching driven by speech analytics, call centers can ensure their staff’s baseline skill level is above sub-par.
+Let’s dive in and see how.

-Call center coaching is beneficial (and necessary) to ensure both established and new call agents are up to date on workplace processes.
-However, implementing poor coaching techniques can be just as damaging to a call center as failure to implement coaching at all.
+Call center coaching is beneficial (and necessary) to ensure both established and new agents are up to date on workplace processes.
+However, implementing poor coaching techniques can be just as damaging to a contact center as failing to implement coaching at all.
 A few call center coaching challenges include, but aren’t limited to:

 - Making time to prepare for sessions;